-Moody's Investors Service ("Moody's"), Standard & Poor's Rating Services, ("S&P"), and Fitch Ratings ("Fitch") are expected to assign municipal bond ratings of "Aaa," "AAA," and "AAA" respectively, to the Bonds, conditioned upon the delivery of the Ambac Policy by Ambac.
-Moody's, S&P and Fitch have assigned underlying municipal bond ratings of "Aa3," "AA," and "AA-" respectively, to the Bonds.
-Certain information was supplied by the City to the rating agencies to be considered in evaluating the Bonds.
-The ratings reflect only the views of each rating agency, and any explanation of the significance of any rating may be obtained only from the respective credit rating agencies: Moody's, at 99 Church Street, New York, NY 10007, telephone: (212) 553-0882; S&P, at 55 Water Street, New York, NY 10041, telephone: (212) 208-1022; and Fitch, at One State Street Plaza, New York, NY 10004, telephone (212) 908-0500.
-No assurance can be given that any rating issued by a rating agency will be retained for any given period of time or that the same will not be revised or withdrawn entirely by such rating agency, if in its judgment circumstances so warrant.
-Any such revision or withdrawal of the ratings obtained may have an adverse effect on the market price of the Bonds.
-The City undertakes no responsibility to oppose any such downward revision, suspension or withdrawal.
+Moody's Investors Service ("Moody's"), Standard & Poor's, A Division of The McGraw-Hill Companies ("S&P") and Fitch Ratings ("Fitch") have assigned municipal bond ratings of "AAA," "Aaa" and "Aaa," respectively, to the Series 2006 Bonds based on the understanding that the Policy will be issued by the Bond Insurer simultaneously with the delivery of the Bonds.
+Moody's, S&P and Fitch have also assigned underlying ratings of "A1," "AA-" and "AA-," respectively, to the Series 2006 Bonds.
+Certain information was supplied by the City to the rating agencies to be considered in evaluating the Series 2006 Bonds.
+The ratings issued reflect only the views of such rating agencies, and any explanation of the significance of such rating issued by the rating agencies will be retained for any given period of time or that the same will not be revised or withdrawn entirely by such rating agencies, if in their judgment circumstances so warrant.
+Any such revision or withdrawal of the ratings obtained may have an adverse effect on the market price of the Series 2006 Bonds.